taikedz/dockervisor/README.md

 Images rebuilt with the same name leave their old image behind as an unnamed image for the original containers to continue using.

-You can use `dockervisor list images IMAGENAME` to list all images associated with that name, provided a container still exists for that image.
+You can use `dockervisor list images IMAGENAME` to list all images associated with that name.

 ### Containers